-Allowing for all members to remain in their existing scheme as at 1 April 2015 would lead to an increase in the Police Pension Scheme liabilities.
-GAD initially estimated the potential increase in scheme liabilities for the force to be approximately £106m of pensions scheme liabilities.
+Allowing for all eligible members to accrue benefits from their legacy scheme during the remedy period would lead to an increase in the Police Pension Scheme liabilities.
+GAD initially estimated the potential increase in scheme liabilities for the force to be approximately £106m of pension scheme liabilities.
 This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
+GAD re-calculated the 2019/20 disclosures in August 2020 in light of the eligibility criteria set out in HM Treasury's remedy consultation exercise and issued revised figures to the force after the draft Accounts were produced.
+The revised figures were incorporated into the Audited Accounts, and resulted in a £26m reduction in the pension liability.